Seville Day Trips – 10 Great Cities Near Seville

 Granada Alhambra

-Granada is the only large city in Spain where you still get served tapas when you order a drink.
+Granada is the only large city in Spain where you still get tapas served when you order a drink.
 In most other cities, you actively have to order the tapas – in Granada, you often get them automatically when ordering drinks!
+They like to keep this old-school tradition, and that makes it a really fun experience to go out for drinks in Granada.

 However, the big highlight is Alhambra, a large and mighty impressive castle/fortress.
 It was constructed in the 9th century on top of Roman fortifications and then rebuilt once again in the 14th century.
-It has hosted several historical events, and it was the Royal Court from 1492 and onwards.
-The Alhambra is considered to be one of the top attractions in all of Spain, so it should also be on top of your list.
-To make sure you get to see it, book your entry ticket in advance – otherwise, there is no guarantee of getting in.
+It has hosted several historical events, and it served as the Royal Court from 1492 and onwards.
+The Alhambra is considered to be one of the top attractions in all of Spain, so it should be on top of your list.
+To make sure you get to see the Alhambra, book your entry ticket in advance – otherwise, there is no guarantee of getting in.

-Granada is a bit far from Seville – you can expect around two and a half hours of driving or three hours on a bus.
-But it is doable in a day, and if not, then consider spending more than a day in Granada.
+Granada is a bit far from Seville – you can expect around two and a half hours of driving, or three hours on a bus.
+But it is doable in a day, and if you think one day is not enough, then consider spending a bit more time in Granada.
 Many tourists combine a trip to Seville with one to Granada.
+It doesn’t have to be just a day trip: On a one-week holiday, you could spend 4 days in Seville and 3 weeks in Granada, or something like that.

 Málaga

 Málaga needs no introduction.
-It is one of the most visited cities in Andalusia, so you can expect to meet many other foreigners here.
+It is one of the most visited cities in Andalusia, so you can expect to meet many other foreigners there.

-The city itself is highly worth exploring as well.
-Málaga is one of the largest cities in Spain, so there’s always something going on.
+Don’t forget to explore the cultural attractions of Málaga.
+It is one of the largest cities in Spain, so there’s always something going on.
 There are many bars where you can enjoy a night out, and culture lovers will also be well entertained: Start out by visiting the Picasso Museum.
-Pablo Picasso, the famous Spanish painter, was born in Málaga.
+Pablo Picasso, the famous Spanish painter, was born in Málaga and the museum exhibits some of his most important pieces.

 Ronda